Time is up for PTM leadership: DG ISPR

 He pointed that it was the Pakistan Army which fought against terrorists and forced them out of the tribal areas.
 The DG ISPR said as per directives of Chief of Army Staff (COAS) General Qamar Javed Bajwa, he was the first to engage with the PTM leaders.
 “The army chief directed me not to deal them hard even if their demands are not genuine,” he said.

-About the first demand of the PTM, he said as many as 48 teams of Pakistan Army’s engineers were deployed who so far have cleared 45 percent of area from mines and live bombs.
+About first demand of the PTM, he said as many as 48 teams of Pakistan Army’s engineers were deployed who so far had cleared 45 percent of area from mines and live bombs.
 “In the process, we also suffered 101 casualties,” he said.

 He questioned the PTM leadership as to how much donations they have secured from abroad and whether the amount which they are keeping is not more than what they have shown on the website.
 He also questioned the PTM as to how much funds the Indian spy agency RAW provided them to stage sit-in in Islamabad in March, last year and who was Manzoor Pashteen’s relative who visited Indian consulate in Kandahar last year and how much funds were given to him.